-- Student wishes to drop a course due to changing their mind. - Change of schedule because of personal preference of lunch, study hall, or use of RP time.
+- Students wish to drop a course due to changing their mind. - Change of schedule because of personal preference of lunch, study hall, or use of RP time.

-Students may add or drop a class in the first 3 days of the Trimester.
-Dropping a course after 3 days will result in a failure (F) for the course.
+Students may add or drop a class in the first 5 days of the Trimester.
+Dropping a course after 5 days will result in a failure (F) for the course.